lagordamotoneta/CCMiniProject/README.md

 # Check the the rings for the database are there (below names will change)

-kubectl exec -it cassandra-lwfvw -- nodetool status
+kubectl exec -it cassandra-45ert -- nodetool status

 # create the needed database
 # log into one of the instances (again id will change)

-kubectl exec -it cassandra-24bgm cqlsh
+kubectl exec -it cassandra-67tyu cqlsh

 # you will be then into database prompt , run below commands to create the actual DB